 Laser cladding is an effective way to repair high value parts such as turbine engines.
 Which can be damaged due to their high operational temperatures and exposure to abrasive particulates.

 Lost material must be replaced with the same alloy or one that is compatible.
 In the case of turbine engines, parts are fabricated from Inconel, Hastelloy, MARM and Haynes.
-The use of Lasers greatly reduce the cost of repairing these expensive and difficult-to-machine alloys.
+The use of Lasers greatly reduces the cost of repairing these expensive and difficult-to-machine alloys.
 Controlled placement of the clad alloy and minimal grinding to achieve the final shape is crucial.

 Components are examined before the worn alloy is removed by cutting or grinding it back to the high-integrity parent metal.
 Vision systems or touch probes can determine the repair profile needed to bring the component to its pre-grind form.